fastmail/authentication_milter/README.md

 See [Postfix After-Queue Content Filter](http://www.postfix.org/FILTER_README.html)

-Note: When running in SMTP mode please do not allow untrusted clients to connect to the milter directly, always filter these connections through our usual MTA first.
+Note: When running in SMTP mode please do not allow untrusted clients to connect to the milter directly, always filter these connections through your usual MTA first.

 Limitations: SMTP protocol does not yet support detection of Authenticated connections.

 Design Decisions
 ----------------

-- Works as either a milter, and a SMTP filter.
+- Works as either a milter or a SMTP filter.
 - Do not reject mail during normal operation.
   - Add headers to allow filtering as required.
 - Try and handle failures gracefully.